-H. Lymph Nodes
+J. Lymph Nodes

 Lymph node metastases have consistently been identified as an important predictor of outcome for intrahepatic cholangiocarcinoma.
-1.2.3
+1.2.3 The significance of isolated tumor cells and micrometastases have not been formally studied in this tumor type.
+Where present, these nodes should be interpreted as positive and a comment describing the isolated tumor cells or micrometastases included.

 The lymph node involvement pattern for intrahepatic cholangiocarcinomas varies with location in the liver (Figure 3).
 For carcinomas arising in the right lobe of the liver (segments 5-8), the regional lymph nodes include the hilar (common bile duct, hepatic artery, portal vein, and cystic duct), periduodenal, and peripancreatic lymph nodes.
 For tumors arising in the left lobe, the regional lymph nodes are the hilar, inferior phrenic and gastrohepatic lymph nodes.
-Nodal involvement of the celiac, periaortic, or pericaval lymph nodes is considered to be distant metastasis (pM1).1
+Nodal involvement of the celiac, periaortic, or pericaval lymph nodes is considered to be distant metastasis (pM1).